 Solar farms are time-limited, completely reversible, and occupy a tiny proportion of land.

-The government has a target to fully decarbonise our energy system by 2035.
-Currently about 43% of our electricity comes from renewables (2023).
-Solar has a key role to play, with a government target of 70 GigaWatts (over four times current capacity) by 2035.
+The government has a target to fully decarbonise our energy system by 2030.
+In 2024 about half our electricity came from zero carbon sources.

+Solar has a key role to play, with a government target of 45-47 GigaWatts (triple current capacity) by 2030.
 We all need to get used to living near solar farms.

 Government planning policy already steers development away from "Best and Most Versatile" land.
 Cumulative landscape and visual impact is also taken into account in National Planning Practice Guidance.

 Wiltshire was one of the first councils to declare a Climate Emergency in 2019, with a target to become carbon neutral by 2030.

 Wiltshire currently meets only 6% of its energy demand from renewables (Wiltshire Council Climate Strategy 2022).

 Wiltshire has no commercial wind turbines anywhere in the local authority area.

 We need to go further and faster to decarbonise.
 Wiltshire is best suited to solar generation and we need to act now for the sake of future generations.
-Solar is an excellent energy source helping address three major challenges that affect everyone: the climate crisis, the ecological crisis and rising prices.
+Solar is an excellent energy source helping address three major challenges that affect everyone: the climate crisis, the nature crisis and rising prices.
 Solar farms provide homegrown energy - they are good for our energy security and support our farming communities.
 They are part of the solution, not part of the problem.
 Wiltshire has abundant sunshine, plenty of land and access to the electricity grid - we need to play our part.